Skip to main content

 Getting the best treatment for illness and injury starts with getting a fast and reliable diagnosis.
 In the emergency room, many diagnoses are aided by laboratory tests.
-According to the CDC, 70% of today’s medical decisions depend on laboratory test results.
+Laboratory testing is essential in ensuring accurate and timely medical decisions.

 When You Might Need Laboratory Testing

-Many, if not most, emergency room visitors will need laboratory testing to make a diagnosis.
-Correctly diagnosing a patient is more reliable with more accurate information, so laboratory tests are run to give healthcare providers more information about a patient’s status.
+Many emergency room visitors will need laboratory testing to make a diagnosis.
+Correctly diagnosing a patient is more reliable with accurate information, so laboratory tests are run to give healthcare providers a clearer picture of a patient’s status.

 Laboratory tests measure levels of chemical components in body fluids and tissues.
-Their use is common in diagnosing viruses and bacterial infection, heart problems, kidney issues, blood clots, and other abnormalities that are causing symptoms to occur.
+Their use is common in diagnosing viruses and bacterial infections, heart problems, kidney issues, blood clots, and other abnormalities causing symptoms.

 Patients who don’t receive laboratory testing often need radiology testing to diagnose their problem.
 Radiology tests are visual tests, so their use is more common with trauma, organ injuries, broken bones, and other internal injuries.